kummatty/SSR-IntegTest-NextJs-v13-MinimalBundler/README.md

 ## What is this repo?

-- Uses the `latest` version of next.js always.
+- Uses the `13.5.4` version of next.js always.
 - No package-lock.json on purpose to avoid pinning a specific version.
 - The index page shows the actual version of Next.js deployed.
 - A directory of features is located by visiting the index page.